dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS client:
-: A DOTS-aware network element requesting attack response coordination with another DOTS-aware element, with the expectation that the remote endpoint is capable of helping fend off the attack against the client.
+: A DOTS-aware network element requesting attack response coordination with another DOTS-aware element, with the expectation that the remote element is capable of helping fend off the attack against the client.

 DOTS server: